Spending more time researching your vacation than working on your career development plan? Left to chance, you probably won’t like where you end up.

 A Career Development Plan is Not Written in Stone

 Like your best vacations, no matter how much you planned ahead, you likely learned things along the way that caused you to take different paths and unexpected sights.
 Your itinerary changed.
 Your plan will, too.
 The important thing is to have a plan in the first place.
 It will encourage you to actively engage in creating the career you desire.

-Marcia Pennington Shannon is a founding principal of The Shannon Group, and has nearly 30 years of experience in lawyer career and professional development.
-Marcia’s latest book is The Lawyer’s Career Management Handbook: Your Bridge to a Satisfying Career.
+Marcia Pennington Shannon is the author of The Lawyer’s Career Management Handbook: Your Bridge to a Satisfying Career.